denko-rb/denko-piboard/README.md

     - Servo
   - **Wave Based:** (One at a time per board)
     - Tone Out
+  - I2C
-  - I2C - Must enable with `raspi-config` before use.
+    - Must enable with `raspi-config` before use.
 Instructions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).

+### Partially Implemented
+  - SPI
+    - Must enable with `raspi-config` before use.
+Insturctions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-spi).
+    - Only Uses SPI1 interface, not SPI0.
+    - SPI modes 1 and 3 may not work.
+    - No listeners yet.

 ### To Be Implemented
-  - SPI
+  - Bitbang Shift In / Shift Out / SPI
   - OneWire
   - Infrared Out
   - WS2812